chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 1

-Delevop views and templates to display a list of cheeses with relevant details.
+Develop views and templates to display a list of cheeses with relevant details.

 #### Task 2